sebakremis/TradeSentinel/README.md

 * Functionality: Calculate annualized returns, volatility, Sharpe Ratio, and visualize cumulative performance over time.

-* Usage: Can be used as the final step in the workflow (receiving tickers from the Watchlist) or independently to test ad-hoc combinations.
+* Usage: Can receive tickers from the Watchlist when creating an equally-weighted portfolio or independently to test any combination of tickers.

 ### 4. Portfolios
 Allows the creation, management, and detailed analysis of custom investment portfolios with realistic transaction tracking.